mrdb303/te-bootcamp-wk04-assignment01/README.md

 Open source font used (Google font "Lato").

-When hovering the mouse over the left and right buttons , the colour of the background changes with a gradual transition.
+When hovering the mouse over the buttons , the colour of the background changes with a gradual transition.

 Initially I intended to create an auto incrementing integer id field on the database as a primary key.
 However, the official documentation for sqlite discourages use of this approach and to use the built-in functionality of rowid which is more performant.
 See [here](https://www.sqlite.org/autoinc.html).